TVenus

 - T

-If Venus rules Fortune, Daimon, or Basis and is at morning rising in its proper place under the current proxy, the chart receives a narrow fortunate note.
+If Venus rules Fortune, Daimon, or Basis and is at morning rising in its proper place in this reading, the chart receives a fortunate indication.

 Valens Venus ruling Fortune or Daimon while unfavorably situated